-In today’s episode of The Turquoise Table, host Kristin Schell interviews Leslie Verner, who is sharing with us about hospitality and loving others well.
-Leslie recently published her book Invited: The Power of Hospitality in an Age of Loneliness, which dives into the epidemic of social isolation as a result of us lacking face-to-face interaction with one another.
+In today’s episode of The Turquoise Table, host Kristin Schell interviews Leslie Verner, who shares with us about hospitality and loving others well.
+Her recently published book, Invited: The Power of Hospitality in an Age of Loneliness, dives into the epidemic of social isolation that results from us lacking face-to-face interaction with one another.
 Leslie shares when she’s personally felt lonely in her life, specifically in life transitions, such as big moves across the country and her freshman year of college.

 Affiliate links may be used at no cost to you.